 - Transfer of Ownership: 6 to 10 weeks

-Many hold-ups can happen during both of these processes.
+Many hold-ups can happen during these processes.
 An underwriter might demand more income paperwork before approving the mortgage.
 Nothing can go forward until this initial approval happens.
-Then there can be hold-ups with the survey and title during the transfer of ownership.
+Then there can be delays with the survey and title during the transfer of ownership.

-Remember, the closing date on your original contract is subject to change, so make sure you have built-in flexibility and stay in constant contact with your realtor and attorney.
+Remember, the closing date on your original contract is subject to change, so ensure you have built-in flexibility and stay in constant contact with your realtor and attorney.

 Selling a House

-When you sell a house, you need to factor in selling time and closing time.
+When you sell a house, you need to factor in the time of sale and closing time.
 What if your home sits on the market for six weeks?
-Your realtor should have a good handle on the market at the time and can advise you whether it’s smart to sell your home first or buy a new home first.
+Your realtor should have a good handle on the current market and can advise you whether it’s smart to sell your home first or buy a new home first.

 Home Selling Timeline